10 Myths about life insurance debunked

 In this article, we tackle 10 life insurance myths to give you a clearer understanding of what’s what when it comes to getting the right cover for you.

-Myth #1: I’m not the highest earner in our household, so I don’t need life cover
+Myth 1: I’m not the highest earner, so I don’t need life cover

 You don’t need to be the main earner for your death to have a huge financial impact on your family.
 For example, if you take care of the children or the household while your partner is at work, a cash sum could cover childcare costs or pay for extra support around the house.
 This could give your partner the option to continue working should the worst happen to you.